Prompt Engineering Platforms That Actually Work: 2025’s Top Picks

 If a vendor cannot share an up-to-date pen-test summary, walk away.

-Platforms with poor eval automation often require large human QA teams.
+Platforms with poor auto evals often require large human QA teams.
 Assume $25 per hour for reviewers.
-Multiply by the number of outputs per day and see how fast that balloon pops.
+Compute that with the number of outputs your application generates per day and see how fast that balloons up.

 Switching from GPT-4o to Claude 3 for cost or latency gains can save up to 35 percent.
 Only gateways like Bifrost make that a one-line config change.